Robustified Domain Adaptation: Experiments

-\textbf{Effect of Switching Encoders in Pseudo Label Generation} The quality of pseudo labels determine the effect of the SAA-contrastive loss.
-In the CURDA, as mentioned in Sec.~\ref{sec:saa}, the trained source-robust encoder is used for pseudo label generation for the first few epochs and is changed by the target encoder when the target encoder becomes stable.
-We compare the impact of changing encoders in pseudo label generation.
-From the column `w s-lab gen' in Tab.~\ref{tab:Ablation}, it can be observed that switching encoders can bring $4.4\%$ improvements on accuracy and $4.2\%$ improvements on robustness.
-The reason is that a stable target domain model can generate better pseudo label than a source domain model.
-On MNIST$\rightarrow$USPS, with same threshold of $P_{pseudo}=0.9$, the source domain model can assign $43.8\%$ target samples with trusty pseudo labels and the accuracy of which is $70\%$.
-However, a stable target domain model can make trusty predictions on $61.3\%$ target samples and its accuracy of which is $91\%$.
+\textbf{Effects of switching encoders in pseudo label generation.} The quality of pseudo labels determines the effectiveness of the SAA-contrastive loss.
+From the column `w s-lab gen' in Tab.~\ref{tab:Ablation}, it can be seen that switching encoders can bring the improvement on both clean sample accuracy and model robustness.
+This results justify the necessity of switching the pseudo label generator from the pretrained source-robust model to the UDA model, when the performance of the latter is stable.
+Because a well-trained UDA model can generate pseudo labels with higher quality than a source domain model.